Tuesday, November 15, 2022

 my memoirs.

-Janusz Korczak visited the Erec Israel twice – in 1934 and 1936, staying with friends in Kibbutz Ein Harod.
+Janusz Korczak visited Erec Israel twice – in 1934 and 1936, staying with friends in Kibbutz Ein Harod.
 The photo shows Korczak at Ein Harod kibbitz.
-Lilian Bashewicz wrote after Korczak returned to Poland: Now the teachers at Ein Harod look differently at the process of raising the children so Korczak's education will make them for sure better teachers.
+Lilian Bashewicz wrote after Korczak returned to Poland: Now the teachers at Ein Harod look differently at raising the children so Korczak's education will make them better teachers.